googleapis/gapic-generator-ruby/README.md

 but there are currently no guarantees of stability or support.

 ## Getting started using the Docker image
 The easiest way to use the generator is to run it with the Docker image.
+There are several docker images containing various flavors of gapic generators, we are going to use the `gapic-generator-ruby` image which is generating code using the [gapic-generator-cloud](https://github.com/googleapis/gapic-generator-ruby/tree/master/gapic-generator-cloud).

 ### Download the sample protos for the Showcase API
 The [Showcase API](https://github.com/googleapis/gapic-showcase) is a good API to